vchuravy/vchuravy.github.io/notes/2021/08/bpftrace.md

 I will focus on userland for now, since that is the most useful feature for understanding applications, like Julia.
-The difference between *static* and *dynamic* comes down to whether the application is compiled with particular tracepoints, which are static, or whether we are dynamically instrumenting functions in the application.
+The difference between *static* and *dynamic* comes down to whether the application is compiled with explicit tracepoints, which are static, or whether we are dynamically instrumenting functions in the application.

 The big selling point of BPFTrace is that it is lightweight and introduces next to no overhead until tracing is enabled, as well as being able to turn on tracing on a program that is already running.